Home Services Portfolio About Contact

 written by Hristo Yordanov

-In this review I would like to present a phenomenon of late 80s, early 90s, Fairlight is a part of the demoscene which was booming in Europe, and still exist now.
-There is so much talent and variety of the new generation artists, great coders, experienced gfx manipulators, electronic music composers.
-They all become united and grouped to work on different projects, one of the directions they took were intros or demos.
-One of my all-time favourite demogroup is Fairlight (see pic.
+In this review I would like to present a phenomenon of the late 80s, and early 90s, Fairlight is a part of the demoscene which was booming in Europe and still exists now.
+There is so much talent and variety among new-generation artists, great coders, experienced gfx manipulators, and electronic music composers.
+They all become united and grouped to work on different projects, one of the directions they took was intros or demos.
+One of my all-time favourite demogroups is Fairlight (see pic.
 1), do you remember the history of cracked PC games and programs?

 Fairlight Logo